 Cross Country Road Trip Expenses

-I’ve received a couple of e-mails and text messages asking how much the trip cost.
+I’ve received several e-mails and text messages asking how much the trip cost.
 My ex-girlfriend and I saved over $2000 each.
-Combined we had $4000 to use for the trip.
+Combined, we had $4000 to use for the trip.
 Below you will see the estimates and the actual cost of the trip.
-The actual amount that we spent will be in BOLD.
+The exact amount that we spent will be in BOLD.

 Flight from LAX – ATL $200(2) $194(2)